Safety Chain Holder for Aluminium Chassis

 Regarding lengthening safety chains.
 Hammerlocks but not multiple dee shackles may lengthen chains.

-In the past, we have seen some pretty bad chain setups.
-As a result, we took time out to invent a simple solution to a critical problem.
+In the past, we have seen some pretty lousy chain setups.
+As a result, we took time to invent a simple solution to a critical problem.

 You are required to weld the safety chain or safety chain holder to your chassis rail.
-Welding the chain holder to a bracket then bolting to the chassis rail using Grade 8 bolts is an accepted practice.
+Welding the chain holder to a bracket and then bolting to the chassis rail using Grade 8 bolts is an accepted practice.

 In the case of a welding chain directly to the trailer, the weld must cover 1/2 the link only.
-However, Aluminum chain is not permissible to use as a safety chain.
+However, the Aluminum chain is not permissible to use as a safety chain.

-In conclusion, the bracket holes accommodate 6 x M8.8 high tensile bolts and 100mm of weld top and bottom. (notably: the photo is a prototype.
-The actual model has 200mm of weld per the regulations)
+In conclusion, the bracket holes accommodate 6 x M8.8 high tensile bolts and 100mm of weld top and bottom.